ecmwf/aviso/docs/source/guide/aviso_ecmwf.rst

 .. image:: ../_static/data_flow.png
    :align: center

 This service is based on the Aviso server solution presented in :ref:`aviso_server`.
+This server is currently receiving over 300k notifications a day.

 .. warning::